 Soil sensors and auto‑extending cycles (neutral to mixed)

-Soil sensors make the machine run only as long as needed.
-That can reduce overall noise exposure by avoiding unnecessary heavy cycles, but can also extend runtime with extra rinses or boosts if loads are dirtier.
+Soil sensors make the machine run only as long as needed, reducing overall noise exposure by avoiding unnecessary heavy cycles — though they can also extend runtime with extra rinses or boosts when loads are dirtier than expected.

 Rapid/express cycles (usually louder)